bgaze/laravel-crud/README.md

 > This section explain very important concepts required to use the package.
 > Please read it carrefully.

-### FullName and Plurals

 As a convention, we designate by:

 * **FullName:** the model's name including namespace without the `App` part.
 * **Plurals:** the pluralized form of each segment of the FullName.

-When a CRUD command is invoked, the only required argument is model's FullName, and Plurals is automatically generated based on english language.

-A confirmation is asked for Plurals, please pay attention to that important step and correct the proposed value if needed.

 **Examples:**